Batey (sugar workers' town): Dominican Republic

 In the past, sugar was a profitable industry.
 However, the Dominican sugar industry is no longer competitive, and when combined with the historical lack of educational and health services to these communities, the low wages have tended to make bateys some of the poorest communities in the country.

 The current trend in the Dominican Republic is for the ingenios to stop production, and thus the only source of income for the community and for the bateys to very slowly transform themselves into new sorts of communities.
 Los Alcarrizos in the Santo Domingo province is a good example of something that used to be a batey but now is a municipality which survives through jobs in the area and in Santo Domingo.
-The Batey is a modern form of slavery where Haitians are paid less than $2.00 American dollars for 12–14 hours of labor.
-They are forced to sleep on foam boards and live without electricity or running water.